Tutopiya Logo

 Last updated on

-Who this is for: Cambridge IGCSE students who know content but keep losing marks because answers are too vague.
+Who this is for: Cambridge IGCSE students who know the content but keep losing marks because their answers are too vague.

 What query it owns: how Cambridge IGCSE students can use keyword lists to improve exam answers.

-Why this is safe: this page teaches a method for using keyword tools well, rather than duplicating the keyword-list tool itself.
+Why this is safe: this page owns the method for using keyword tools well, while the keyword-list tool itself keeps the interactive intent.

-In IGCSE exams, wording matters.
+In Cambridge IGCSE exams, wording matters.
 Students often lose marks because they:

-• use everyday language instead of subject terms
+• use everyday language instead of subject-specific terms

-This is where the Definition & Keyword Lists can be genuinely useful.
+This is why Tutopiya’s Definition & Keyword Lists can be genuinely useful.
+They help students tighten the language that the mark scheme is looking for.

 • can I use it correctly in a sentence?